 Oxford University Men’s Boat Club, winners in four of the last five Boat Race encounters, name a crew with three returning Blues.
 Joshua Bugajski and Vassilis Ragoussis both raced in last year’s winning crew, whilst Will Geffen competed in 2015.
 Anders Weiss, a former US Olympian, is a new name on the Dark Blue roster.

 Cambridge name a strong crew, with three returners from last year’s crew including President Hugo Ramambason.
-James Letten, who is the tallest man to ever compete in The Men’s Boat Race, sits in the four-seat whilst Freddie Davidson strokes a crew also containing former Yale University Captain Robert Hurn.
+James Letten, who is the tallest man to ever compete in The Men’s Boat Race, sits in the four-seat whilst Freddie Davidson strokes a crew also containing former Yale University Captain of Boats Robert Hurn.

 The 164th Men’s Boat Race will see Cambridge, weighing in at 89.8kg per man, start as the heavier of the two men’s crews, with Oxford weighing in at 85.6kg per man.
 Cambridge are also taller than their opponents, reaching 195cm per man compared Oxford’s 189cm.